What is the best cheap food to buy when broke?

 You can add them to meals to increase the protein levels, they soak up excess juices and disappear within 15 minutes of cooking so no one knows they’re there.
 I always add them to spaghetti sauces, chili and casseroles.

 White rice is one of the cheap foods to buy in bulk if you eat it regularly.
-Brown rice is a little more expensive (still cheap though) but it’s a very healthy cheap food to buy when you’re broke.
+Brown rice is a little more expensive (still cheap though) but it’s a very healthy cheap food to buy.

 Pasta comes in all shapes and sizes and you can now buy many of them in the wholewheat version.
-Pasta bakes are one of my favorite recipes as is lasagna.
+Pasta bakes are one of my favorite frugal recipes, as is lasagna.

 At 10 minutes for white pasta and 12-14 minutes for wholewheat it’s very fast cooking.